theremymarie/automations/README.md

 **IIII.III.
 Google Apps Script Code**
 The core logic resides in a Google Apps Script.

 1.)Go to Google Apps Script and create a new project.

 2.)Name the project (e.g., "AttendanceBotScript").

-3.)Replace the default Code.gs content with the JavaScript code that can be found in code.md 4.)Replace [Paste your Google Chat ID Here]: In the script, update the SPREADSHEET_ID constant with your actual Google Sheet ID.
+3.)Replace the default Code.gs content with the JavaScript code that can be found in code.md here: https://github.com/theremymarie/automations/blob/main/code.md

+4.)Replace [Paste your Google Chat ID Here]: In the script, update the SPREADSHEET_ID constant with your actual Google Sheet ID.

 5.)
 Deploy as Web App:
     -In the Apps Script editor, click "Deploy" > "New deployment."
     -Select "Web app."
     -Set "Execute as: Me" (your Google account) and "Who has access: Anyone."
     -Authorize the script when prompted.
 This grants it the necessary permissions to access your Google Sheet and receive webhooks.
     -After successful deployment, you will get a Web app URL.
 Copy this URL.

 6.)
 Final Cloud Console Connection:
     -Go back to the Google Cloud Console: "APIs & Services" > "Google Chat API" > "Configuration" tab.
     -Under "Connection settings," ensure "HTTP endpoint URL" is selected.
 Paste the Web app URL you copied from Apps Script into the URL field.
     -Under "Triggers," select "Use a common HTTP endpoint URL for all triggers".
 Paste the same Web app URL into the "HTTP endpoint URL" field that appears here.
     -Click "SAVE" at the bottom of the page.

 **V. Usage**

 Once the bot is deployed and configured, you can interact with it in Google Chat:

 -Adding the Bot:
 -To a Direct Message (DM): Open Google Chat, click the "+" (New chat) button, and search for your bot's "App name".
 Click on its name to open a DM.
 -To an Existing Space (Group Chat/Room): Open the desired Google Chat space, click the "Add people" icon (or similar option), search for your bot's "App name", and add it.